xdmushui/partner-center-sdk/develop/delete-indirect-reseller-in-sandbox.md

 ### Response success and error codes

-Each response comes with an HTTP status code that indicates success or failure as well as additional debugging information.
+Each response comes with an HTTP status code that indicates success or failure and other debugging information.
 Use a network trace tool to read this code, error type, and additional parameters.
 For the full list, see [Partner Center error codes](error-codes.md).

 This method returns the following status success and error codes: